sphinx-labs/sphinx/docs/ops-getting-started.md

 npx sphinx propose <path/to/your-script.s.sol> --testnets
 ```

-Sphinx will propose all transactions that are broadcasted by Foundry.
+Sphinx will propose all transactions in your `run()` function that are collected by Foundry.
+The transactions will be displayed in a preview, which you'll be prompted to confirm.

 Follow the instructions in the terminal to finish the rest of the deployment.

 ## 9. Propose on mainnet (optional)

-To propose a deployment on mainnet, you simply need to add a `sphinxConfig.mainnets` option to the `setUp` function in your deployment script.
+To propose a deployment on a production network, you simply need to add a `sphinxConfig.mainnets` option to the `setUp` function in your deployment script.
 For example:

 ```
 sphinxConfig.mainnets = [